Historical Facts of the Buckhannon City Police

 Between the years 1900 – 1903, the City of Buckhannon was effectively split into two towns – Buckhannon and South Buckhannon.
 During this time the town of South Buckhannon kept records as well, and in these there is evidence of a jail existing there.

 Prior to the County Communications Center, City Hall would dispatch calls to the City Police.
 During this time period, foot patrol was a popular means of policing in town.
 When an officer would get a call, City Hall would activate a light affixed to the street lights on Main Street, alerting the officer to return to the station at City Hall and take the call.
-This method of communication was used as late as the 1960s.
+This method of communication was used as late as the 1970s.
 Before the replacement of the traffic lights on Main Street in the mid-2000s, these “communication lights” could still be seen.
+Starting in the late 1960s - early 1970s, officers were also equipped with two-way radios to city hall during their working hours, but maintained radio contact with the on-duty fireman at BFD 24 hours a day

 The mayor was responsible for holding court on violations of all city ordinances until the late 1980s.
 After that, the municipal court was established and a regular municipal judge was appointed by the mayor to fulfill these obligations.